In the eyes of the world you are a successful leader. And the world may have come to know you in several ways, such as:

 There are many people out there waiting to be inspired by what you’ve learned.
 Don’t let it pass them by.

+Through the years, you and your trusted associates learned and grew strong, and by now you’ve forged a firm niche in a tough market.
 Maybe that’s all behind you now and you’ve paused to look back.
 You might wonder, “Will my legacy last?”
-Isn’t it time for you to start recording all those accomplishments and memories in the form of a biography, or put another way, your corporate legacy?
+Isn’t it time for you to start recording all those accomplishments and memories in the form of a biography, or put another way, your company legacy?

-In a well-written biography, you can share your roots, family, friends, teachers, military service–all the key influences that contributed to the success you are today.
-Maybe there were tough times, perhaps more than you care to recall.
-But you can pass the lessons on to others so they can learn from your experience.
+In a well-written biography, you can share your roots with family, friends, teachers, military service–all the key influences that contributed to the success you are today.
+Doesn’t the rest of the world deserve to know what you’ve contributed to your industry, and to them?

-More Reasons for a Company Biography
+More Reasons to Write Your Company Biography

-- An additional premium for contributors, or a gift for special clients
+A history of your organization’s genesis, growth, and innovative years.- An added premium for contributors, or a gift for special clients

 - An endearing way to say “thank you” to important leaders and employees.